cado-security/product-help/docs/cado-response/settings/gcp-settings.md

 #### Workload Identity Federation

-The recommended (by Google) approach is to use Workload Identity Federation, which means ‘allow my credentials from some other app to impersonate a GCP account’.

-As with all the GCP credentials, the json is just metadata and can be treated as an RSA key.

-It’s a lot more secure since the credentials are nothing but metadata telling the app where to go - the actual validation is all done server side.
+The GCP recommended best practice, however, is to use Workload Identity Federation, which allows credentials from another app to impersonate a GCP account.
+Workload Identity Federation is more secure since the credentials are nothing but metadata telling the app where to go, while the validation is handled on the server side.
+Adding GCP credentials via Workload Identity Federation is currently only supported for Cado Response when deployed in AWS.

-Rather than give out the key to a service account, you instead register the permission with GCP to allow (say) AWS credentials for account 123 to assume/adopt/impersonate/act as if they were the given gcp service account.
+Rather than give out the key to a service account, you instead register the permission with GCP to allow AWS credentials for account `123` to act as if they were the given GCP service account.

-The platform currently (July 2022) supports this on AWS but not on Azure.

-You can download those already existing by clicking the display name of the identity pool → connected service accounts → Download, which will ask you which identity’s creds you’d like to download
+You can download existing credentials by clicking the display name of the **Identity Pool > Connected Service Accounts > Download**, which will then ask you which identity’s credentials you would like to download.

-For example: (note that you would never edit this, as it is a key)
+For example:

     {
       "type": "external_account",